Counseling and Tutoring Services

 Under the direction of Judge Laurie Earl (Lincoln Class of 1988), fourth-year students are paired with a Sacramento County Superior Court judge mentor.
 The program provides an opportunity for Lincoln students to gain knowledge of the courts, career advice, information regarding court matters, job opportunities, and other issues relevant to the practice of law.

-Observing the legal world in action, be it in a law office or corporate environment, isn’t just invaluable, it’s worth credit.
+Observing the legal world in action, being in a law office or corporate environment, isn’t just invaluable, it’s worth credit.
 Guided by the Legal Internship Coordinator, the program gives 3rd- and 4th-year students an opportunity to gain valuable work experience and firsthand exposure to the legal profession.

 Sometimes, it just takes talking things through with another person to better understand the complexities of the law.
 And who better than your fellow law students?
 That’s why we provide bulletin boards and student government organizations to help with finding or organizing study groups.